ynx0/airlock/Airlock Integration Testing Guide.md

 This script is handy for when you run the `setup_fakezod.sh` script in a local environment and don't want to leave your fakezod running.

-## Integrating with GitHub Actions
+## Using the Scripts - Integrating with GitHub Actions

 Once you have chosen which a method, you will want to actually integrate it with a CI/CD runner.
 In this section, we will demonstrate the steps required to set up the scripts using GitHub Actions,